 As baby grows, she will begin to teethe.
 If she clamps down on your nipple while nursing, stop the feeding and say “NO” in a firm voice.
-Being startled is an unpleasant experience and she will learn very quickly not to bite.
+She will learn not to bite.
+Watch for signs that your baby is finished nursing, since most babies will bit at the end of the feeding.
 Between feedings, offer a teether.

 Your Early Days at Home

 Take time for rest and relaxation.
 Stress and fatigue can decrease your milk supply, so learn to nap when baby naps.
 In the first few weeks, let the housework go and take care of yourself and your baby instead.
 Limit visitors, and learn to admit when you’re tired.

 Your partner can be a big help, so discuss with him what he can do.
 Screening phone calls, walking the baby when he’s fussy, making meals are a few of the things dad can do to help.

 If you feel stressed, try to figure out why and what you can do to change the situation.
 If it’s time for a feeding, take a hot shower, practice deep breathing and the relaxation exercises you learned for labor, have a warm drink, or do anything else you know will help you relax.

 Even new and loving mothers need a change of scenery.
 Get out of the house once in a while; newborns are extremely portable.
 Babies are comforted by motion and the sounds of voices and heartbeats.
 An infant carrier allows baby to come along as you follow your daily routine.

 If you need time alone, leave the baby with dad or a reliable sitter.